 Those who knew him best remember the love he had for his family.
 Following his return from the Persian Gulf, Pete married Jenny Noren.
 His devotion to and affection for her was obvious in all that he did.
 They had three daughters: Sarah, Ali, and Maggie.
 Those traits were never more evident than in his family relationships.
 His loving calm, when surrounded by the chaos that three little girls can sometimes create, was something to behold!
 Since Pete’s death, Jenny has modeled grace and strength, raising their girls in a way that would make Pete proud.

-Pete will always be sorely missed by his family and friends who, in honor of his memory and legacy, have chosen to support the good works of two remarkable Foundations by making them beneficiaries of the tournament.
+Pete will always be sorely missed by his family and friends who, in honor of his memory and legacy, have chosen to support the good works of three remarkable Foundations by making them beneficiaries of the tournament.
 First, the Navy SEAL Foundation, whose mission it is to support the families of fallen SEALs.
-Pete’s girls have personally benefited from this Foundation’s great work.
-Second, the Oswald family is establishing a scholarship in Commander Pete Oswald’s name through the Dollars for Scholars program which is managed by the Whatcom Community Foundation.
-This scholarship will go to a local high school student who exhibits leadership skills and intends to pursue a career in service to our country.
-Both of these Foundations provide exemplary stewardship over funds that would address Pete’s values of family, service, education, and patriotism.
+Second, the Special Operations Warrior Foundation which specializes in providing educational opportunities for the Gold Star kids of fallen special operators.
+Pete’s girls have personally benefited from both of these great foundations.
+And third, the Oswald family has established a scholarship in Commander Pete Oswald’s name through the Whatcom Dollars for Scholars program which is managed by the Whatcom Community Foundation.
+This scholarship is awarded to a local high school student who exhibits leadership skills and intends to pursue a career in service to our country.
+All three of these foundations provide exemplary stewardship over funds that would address Pete’s values of family, service, education, and patriotism.